software-t-rex/go-jobExecutor/README.md

 - WithFifoOutput: output res and errors as they arrive
 - WithStartOutput: output a line when launching a job
 - WithStartSummary: output a summary of jobs to do
+- WithInterleavedOutput: output lines as they arrive prefixed by job name

 ### Change output formats
 All output methods use a go template which you can override by calling the method